 In the UAE, rental contracts are valid for 12 months and are hard to break if someone wants to vacate the property early.

-Landlords charge a penalty fine for early termination, which is often two month’s rent with at least 60 days notice of departure.
+Landlords charge a penalty fine for early termination, which is often two month’s rent, with a 60-day notice of departure.

 Housing laws protect the landlord and tenant, so if your landlord wants to break the lease early, you will also be protected.

 In most cases, before moving into your new pad you will hand over a year’s worth of pre-dated cheques to the agent.
 Depending on the agreement, you can pay your annual rent in one cheque or anything up to 12 cheques.

 The next step is setting up your Ejari, which translates from Arabic to ‘my rent’.

 The Ejari system is a contract registration platform administered by Dubai Land Department to authenticate rental contracts and agreements between tenants and landlords.

 It can be set up at a typing centre for Dh220.
 To register your tenancy contract with Ejari you need: